 Climate Action Plans

-The page covers the basic elements of a Climate Action Plan (CAP) for local governments in Washington State, including examples of CAPs, greenhouse gas inventories and reduction targets, and related resources.
+The page covers the basic elements of Climate Action Plans (CAP) for local governments in Washington State and includes examples of CAPs, greenhouse gas inventories, and emission reduction targets.

 It is part of MRSC’s series on Climate Change.